Exploration & Development

 Map Nora (Shashe Mine)

 Phelps Dodge commenced gold mining operations at Map Nora in the 1980s and continued into the early 1990s.
-Production was impeded by the refactory nature of the ore and failed due to metallurgical complexities.
-The metallurgy of such deposits is now far better understood and management is optimistic that concentrates from Map Nora could be processed at Bio Leach facilities in South Africa.
+Production was impeded by the refractory nature of the ore and failed due to metallurgical complexities.
+The metallurgy of such deposits is now far better understood and management is optimistic that a sellable concentrate from Map Nora could be produced

 The Map Nora location features high grade shoots (>10g/t) that are continuous down plunge allowing for a Resource of the order of 100,000 to 150,000 ozs to a 300m vertical depth.
 The potential exists for 200,000ozs for every 300m vertical depth tranche.